By Lauren Clark

 - Get comfy with the best desk chairs for your home office

-Indeed, if your past productivity has been replaced by procrastination (including, generous Instagram “liking” sessions of your friend’s sister’s cousin’s quarantine-swerving holiday to Mykonos), you’re certainly not alone.
+Indeed, if your past productivity has been replaced by procrastination (including, generous Instagram “liking” sessions of your friend’s sister’s cousin’s quarantine-swerving holiday to Mykonos or a long Clubhouse session), you’re certainly not alone.
 A Fortune poll found that 29% of workers had been struggling to get much done at all from the comfort of their home office chair.
 Among Gen-Z - those aged between 18 and 24 - this rose to 43%.

 While some companies welcomed employees back to the office, there are numerous aiming to cultivate - and encourage - the opportunity for flexible working.
 Whether you’re desperate to return to water-cooler life (at a sensible social distance), or are quite happy typing away alongside your newly-purchased monstera plant, making tweaks to your lifestyle so that you get everything ticked off during the workday is a game-changer.
 Because finishing work on time helps you achieve that healthy, holy-grail of #balance by allowing you to re-charge in your downtime.
 Which, in turn, will help you be far more successful...